Wall Street ends sharply higher as China jitters ebb

 All the 10 major S&P 500 sectors rose, with the energy index leaping .SPNY 2.99 percent as oil prices recovered from near six-month lows.

-U.S. consumer confidence weakened in July to its lowest level since September, due in part to a less optimistic outlook on the labor market.
+U.S. consumer confidence weakened in July to its lowest level since September, due in part to a less optimistic outlook on the labour market.

 Ongoing uncertainty related to China's stock market, which closed lower again on Tuesday, took a backseat to U.S. corporate earnings.